 https://www.mongetto.it/

-romantic accommodations in an old villa with hand-painted ceilings in the village run by Carlo, a bearded winemaker and his trusty pup Buba (pronounced Boo-buh).
+Romantic accommodations in an old villa with hand-painted ceilings in the village run by Carlo, a bearded winemaker.
+A year ago he acquired a new pup, Buba Jr. (pronounced Boo-buh), that Mara aptly described as "a hurricane on wheels."

 La Roca Vineyards